SapitoSucio/dirty-user-guides/guides/installing/custom-npc-sprite.md

 }
 ```

-With the previous example, we are telling the client that the NPC `JT_GOKU` uses the file `Goku.spr`
+In the previous example, we tell the client that the NPC `JT_GOKU` uses the file `Goku.spr`.

-Then, on the same folder `luafiles514\lua files\cls`, open up `npcidentity.lub` file.
+Then, in the same folder `luafiles514\lua files\cls`, open the file `npcidentity.lub`.

-Here we will declare the NPC ID, the same ID we used wrote on `src/map/npc.hpp`, which in this case is `30000`
+Here we declare the NPC ID, the same ID we wrote in `src/map/npc.hpp`, which in this case is `30000`.

 ```lua hl_lines="6" title="data\luafiles514\lua files\cls\npcidentity.lub"
 jobtbl_CLS = {